 Rochford first knew something was wrong when she failed a mandatory drug test in 1998.
 Then a 19-year-old star athlete on a NCAA rowing scholarship at Boston University, she never drank alcohol, much less touched the harder stuff.
-Yet her protein level tested 600 times normal.
+She then proceeded to undergo regular testing using the services of this drug testing Hartford CT offers, as well as other locations to recheck the results, all of which she failed.
+Her protein level tested 600 times normal.
 At Boston Medical Center, the general practitioner immediately sent her to a specialist, who ordered an invasive kidney biopsy.
 He returned with devastating news: Membranoproliferative glomerulonephritis (MPGN).
 There are two types of MPGN; Rochford suffers from Type II, a rare and more aggressive form of the disease.
 MPGN causes an inflammation of the capillaries that filter waste in the kidneys and can lead to renal failure or even death in some cases.

 “My life as I knew it would change,” says Rochford.
 “The carefree days of my past were over.
 The doctor wasn’t even sure if I should stay in Boston or go home to my family in Cincinnati.”